Jon Holmes

-Jon Holmes (born 24 April 1973) is a British comedian, writer, presenter and broadcaster known for his work on such programmes as The Skewer,The Now Show, Listen Against (for BBC Radio 4), along with both music and spoken word radio.
-He has appeared on numerous television programmes.
+Jon Holmes (born 24 April 1973) is a British comedian, writer, presenter and broadcaster.
+His work includes, for BBC Radio 4, The Naked Week, The Skewer, The Now Show, and Listen Against.
+He has also appeared on other music and spoken word radio, and on television.

 Early life

-Born in Stratford-upon-Avon, Holmes was raised in Nuneaton, Warwickshire, Holmes was adopted when he was aged one month.
+Born in Stratford-upon-Avon, Holmes was raised in Nuneaton, Warwickshire.
+Holmes was adopted when he was aged one month.
 He attended Canterbury Christ Church College, where he graduated with a joint degree in English with radio, film and television.
 He became involved with university radio station C4 Radio and also wrote, directed and performed in various student revue shows; he became a presenter on Canterbury's local radio station KMFM Canterbury (then CTFM).

 Career

-After graduation, Holmes's first foray into BBC radio comedy was for BBC Radio 4 with his debut comedy series Grievous Bodily Radio in 1997.
-He also had a show on Power FM on Sunday nights.
-The Jon & Andy Show (with Andy Hurst), which Holmes presented during 1998–2000, won him a gold Sony Radio Academy Award for entertainment.
-This was where Holmes began to acquire his reputation for controversy with on air interactive listener games such as 'I'm Standing On...' (a time trial in which listeners were encouraged to stand on their neighbour's car or wheelie bin, etc. and shout "I'm Standing On....' whatever it was until their angry neighbour came out and shouted abuse).

-In 2001 Holmes co-created the Radio 4 show Dead Ringers, for which he jointly won his second gold Sony, and the show transferred to BBC Two television.
+In 1997, Andy Hurst and Jon Holmes wrote and performed a radio sketch show Grievous Bodily Radio for BBC Radio 4.